 This, in itself, is the very reason why mental illness should not be stigmatised and the reason why we should discuss it.
 For example, most people suffer from anxiety of sorts.
 It’s just that it is on a spectrum, rising and falling along with the events of our daily life.

 The husband is resigned to this and is understanding – up to a point.
-My obsessions also extend to quite a bit of health related anxiety, extending to my teeth, jaw, back and any other bit which doesn’t seem to be functioning quite right!
+My obsessions also extend to quite a bit of health-related anxiety, extending to my teeth, jaw, back, ears and any other bit which doesn’t seem to be functioning quite right!

 I tell you this because I want you to understand that it is OK to be like this.
-This is what happens to humans when they are under stress and need loving understanding.
+This is what happens to humans when they are under stress and need love and understanding.

 Something interesting happened, however, when I asked my blogging friends to share the strange rituals and habits that they live with on a daily basis – so that I could share them with you and help you to feel better if you are like me.

 Some reacted with quite a lot of anger.
 They objected to my using the word “quirk” to describe these behaviours.
 They wanted to make quite sure I was not going to encourage the use of the term OCD as an adjective (for example saying “oh that’s so OCD” to describe somebody fussing) because it is unfair and disrespectful to those suffering from conditions like this.

 Fair point, however, we have to talk about mental illness so we can understand mental health.
 We have to hold these conditions up to the clear light of day to educate and inform and to teach our family and friends to help us make our lives as rich and fruitful as possible.
 Make no mistake, they suffer along with us and they need coping strategies too.